AccumulateNetwork/accumulate-docs/tools/command-line-tool/command-line-wallet.md

   accumulate key list                   List generated keys associated with the wallet accumulate key import mnemonic [mnemonic phrase...]
-Import the mneumonic phrase used to generate keys in the wallet accumulate key import private [private key hex] [key name]      Import a key and give it a name in the wallet accumulate key export all                                 export all keys in wallet accumulate key export private [key name]                      export the private key by key name accumulate key export mnemonic                            export the mnemonic phrase if one was entered
+Import the mneumonic phrase used to generate keys in the wallet accumulate key import private [private key hex] [key name]      Import a key and give it a name in the wallet accumulate key import lite [private key hex]      Import a key as an anonymous address accumulate key export all                                 export all keys in wallet accumulate key export private [key name]                      export the private key by key name accumulate key export mnemonic                            export the mnemonic phrase if one was entered